openharmony/docs/en/application-dev/application-models/serviceextensionability.md

   };
   let options = {
     onConnect(elementName, remote) {
-      /* The input parameter remote is the object returned by the ServiceExtensionAbility in the onConnect lifecycle callback.
+      /* remote is the object returned by the ServiceExtensionAbility in the onConnect lifecycle callback.
        * This object is used for communication with the ServiceExtensionAbility.
 For details, see the section below.
        */
       console.info('onConnect callback');